gauravvaj/calculator/README.md

 # calculator
-this repo will contain the code for calculator in different langs.
+This repo will contain the code for calculator in different langs.